danielwbeebe/General-V-Diplomat/README.md

 <img src="images/game-over-photo.JPG">

 Turning the game from a concept into a playable game was a lot of fun!

+While creating the game, I adjusted the game board by deleting the 'world' box and moving the 'turn' and 'status' boxes to the right side of the board.
+I also decided to hide the board during the introduction to make the player focus on the introduction and rules before starting.
+In terms of the game-play experience, I mosty implemented my original plan - however, I decided to use audio effects (not visual effects) to signal wins and failures.

 Thanks to the following for providing their comments along the way: Jonathan Ahrens, John Bell, Alex Calleia, J Silverstein, and Phil Zak.